JasonHitching/sequelize-orm-mysql/README.md

   - Local instance MySQL:
     - username ('root' unless changed when starting connection)
     - password (whatever you set up when configuring)
+- npm install to install all required packages

-- Once all the initial setup is complete executing `node booking-model.js from within 'api\sequelize\models\booking-model.js' will execute the program.
+Once all the initial setup is complete executing `node booking-model.js` from within 'api\sequelize\models\booking-model.js' will execute the program.